Vegan Cornish Pasties (apparently not allowed!)

-The meat is nearly always (in supermarket and high street versions anyway) from factory farms, where animals suffer appalling abuse.
-If you eat meat, the only label to trust is ‘certified free-range).
+The meat is nearly all Cornish pasties these days is from factory farms.
 Saying meat is ‘British’ or carries Red Tractor or RSPCA assurance is not good enough.
+Only certified free-range meat is trusted.

 Then the pasties are wrapped in plastic.